aspose-slides/Aspose.Slides-Documentation/en/net/developer-guide/presentation-viewer/_index.md

 ## **Create a Slide Thumbnail Image**

-Aspose.Slides for .NET helps you generate thumbnail images of slides.
-To generate a thumbnail of a slide using Aspose.Slides for .NET, please follow the steps below:
+Aspose.Slides helps you generate thumbnail images of slides.
+To generate a thumbnail of a slide using Aspose.Slides, please follow the steps below:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation) class.
 1. Get the slide reference by its index.